 Tackling future skills mismatches and promoting excellence in skills development

 UNS will keep fostering diverse forms of cooperation with the employers in order to increase the relevance, delivery and quality of its study programmes.
-UNS collects the data on its graduates in the labour market so as to determine both the advantages and shortcomings of its educational offer, and make informed decisions on its continual improvement.
-This data is part of the institutional self-evaluation reports and quality assurance.
+UNS examines the data on its graduates in the labour market so as to determine both the advantages and shortcomings of its educational offer, and make informed decisions on its continual improvement.

-UNS recognizes the need to modernise its STE(A)M curricula.
-It will keep preparing applications in the context of the Erasmus+ Programme for the coordination of projects in innovative teaching methods in STE(A)M. Also, the future Science and Technology park will enhance the opportunities for students and staff to gain high-level STE(A)M skills and develop the transversal skills and competences important for excellence in innovation and entrepreneurship.
+UNS recognises the need to modernise its STE(A)M curricula.
+It will keep supporting applications in the context of the Erasmus+ Programme for the coordination of projects in innovative teaching methods in STE(A)M. Also, the newly opened Science and Technology park will enhance the opportunities for students and staff to gain high-level STE(A)M skills and develop the transversal skills and competences important for excellence in innovation and entrepreneurship.

 Building inclusive and connected higher education systems